turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

 ## Wrap up

-Congratulations you have made it to the end of the first installment of the NFT on secret series.
-You have learned quite a few things on the way and I fell you can really be proud of what you achieved.
+Congratulations!
+We have made it to the end of the first installment of this Secret NFT series.
+We have covered a lot of information, and I feel you can really be proud of what you have achieved.
 Just to recap:

-* You have minted your own, personalized nft
+* You have minted your own, personalized NFT on the Secret network
-* You learned about the privacy model and how viewing keys help us to save gas, while making sure we can validate who we are talking to
+* You learned about the privacy model and how Viewing keys help us to save gas, while making sure we can verify ownership of an account
-* You had a close look into your own nft, learning about public, private and extended metadata.
+* You had hands-on experience interacting with the Secret network, learning about public, private and extended metadata.

 This is a solid foundation to play with and build upon!

-## What is coming next
+## What is next?

 Of course we are not yet at the end of our journey.
-In the coming tutorial we will have a look together into interesting and more complex examples of nft and their possibilities.
+In the coming tutorial we will have a look together into interesting and more complex examples of NFT properties.
 You can look forward to:

-* Customizing your nft with a custom deployed contract
+* Customizing your NFT by deploying your own contract
-* Sending nfts around between different accounts
+* Sending NFTs between different accounts
-* Building a simple nft viewer
+* Building a simple NFT viewer
-* Adding complex logic to your nfts, making them much more than *just* a store of secret data
+* Adding complex logic to your NFTs, making them much more than *just* a store of secret data

 Lets keep on building!